jellyfishsolutions/lynx-admin-ui/README.md

 }
 ```

-Beside the standard `Entity` annotation, the `AdminUI` shall be placed when an entity is defined.
+Beside the standard `Entity` annotation, the `AdminUI` shall be added when an entity is defined.
 The `string` argument indicates a readable name of the entity, that will be used in the UI.
 Localized string are supported and will be automatically used in the UI.

 ## `EditableEntity` interface
-An -AdminUI- entity shall also implements the `EditableEntity`.
+An `AdminUI` entity shall also implements the `EditableEntity`.
 To implement the interface, the class shall have these two methods:
 ```
     getId() {
         return this.id;